terralang/terra/getting-started.md

 Instead, Terra ensures that variable references are _hygienic_.
 The reference to `a` in `makeexp(a)` refers uniquely to the definition of `a` in the same [lexical scope](http://en.wikipedia.org/wiki/Scope_%28computer_science%29#Lexical_scoping_and_dynamic_scoping) (in this case, the definition of `a` in the `client` function).
 This relationship is maintained regardless of where the symbol eventually ends up in the code, so the `scoping` function will correctly return the value `3`.

 This hygiene problem occurs in all languages that have meta-programming.
 Wikipedia has [more discussion](http://en.wikipedia.org/wiki/Hygienic_macro).
-By maintaining hygiene and using lexical scoping, we guarantee that you can always inspect a string of Terra code and match variables to their definitions without know how the functions will execute.
+By maintaining hygiene and using lexical scoping, we guarantee that you can always inspect a string of Terra code and match variables to their definitions without knowing how the functions will execute.

 ### Dynamically Generated Symbols ###